 In regard to energy-efficient HVAC installation in West Chester, there’s fantastic news for your family at tax time.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
 This could qualify you for reductions for energy-efficient home enhancements, like new heating and cooling systems, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

 To become eligible for the reduction, the house is required to be the taxpayer’s chief residence in the United States.
-The change should last for a minimum of five years, with the original use originating with the homeowner.
+The improvement should last for a minimum of five years, with the original use originating with the homeowner.

 What Varieties of Enhancements are Regarded as High-Efficiency Upgrades?

 Typically, this tax credit equals 10% of the expense of the subsequent energy-saving improvements that meet specified ENERGY STAR® conditions:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil furnaces

 - Energy-efficient gas, propane or oil hot water boilers